-Halaven is the first in the halichondrin class of microtubule dynamics inhibitors with a novel mechanism of action.
+Halaven is a halichondrin class microtubule dynamics inhibitor with a novel mechanism of action.
 Structurally Halaven is a simplified and synthetically produced version of halichondrin B, a natural product isolated from the marine sponge Halichondria okadai.
 Halaven is believed to work by inhibiting the growth phase of microtubule dynamics which prevents cell division.
 In addition, recent non-clinical studies showed that Halaven is associated with increased vascular perfusion and permeability in tumor cores.
 Halaven promotes the epithelial state and decreases the capacity of breast cancer cells to migrate.